Russell-KV4S/IRLP.StationTracking/README.md

 Contact me if you have feature request or use Git and create your enhancements and merge them back in.

+I recommend using Windows Task Scheduler to kick the program off on about a 5-10 minute interval.

 Once you download, edit the .config file that's along side the executable as needed (you won't need to copy the config on future releases unless there is a structure change).
 There are comments in the file that tells you how to format the entries.
 Here is the example file:
 ```